mcharcutier/cad-projects/Keychain Enclosure/README.md

 ### *v.1.2*
 → For this model, I designed a new lid from scratch, as I found that editing the previous lid to be too time-consuming and timeline-complex for my current capacity.

-→ Boundary sketch was offsetted by .6mm to provide clearance between the inner part of the lid and the body of the enclosure.
+→ Boundary sketch of the inner feature of the lid was offsetted by .6mm to provide clearance between the inner part of the lid and the body of the enclosure.

 → Lid was shelled with a thickness of 1.6mm.